 You reduce your surgical risks by carefully following all of the pre and postoperative directions provided by our office.
 Risks can be further reduced by choosing a board-certified plastic surgeon, like Dr. Young, who utilizes advanced techniques and performs all procedures in an accredited surgical facility.

 Is The Labiaplasty Procedure Painful?

 As with any surgical procedure, some discomfort is to be expected with labiaplasty.
 You will be provided with medications and specific instructions to help reduce any pain.
 Any significant pain, particularly if accompanied by discharge, should be brought to the immediate attention of Dr. Young.

 It takes around one to two weeks for most women to feel comfortable enough to resume normal activities, although sexual intercourse and tampons should be avoided for six to eight.
 During your follow-up visits, Dr. Young will be able to help you determine when it is safe to resume all of your normal activities.

 Schedule your labiaplasty consultation with our board-certified plastic surgeon in Kansas City today at (913) 341-2188.
-Advanced Cosmetic Surgery serves patients in surrounding Kansas and Missouri areas including Leawood and Leawood.
+Advanced Cosmetic Surgery serves patients in surrounding Kansas and Missouri areas including Leawood.